dmbarbour/glas/docs/GlasApps.md

 * **cmd** - response is list of strings representing command-line arguments.
 * **env** - response is list of 'key=value' strings for environment variables.

 There is no equivalent to 'setenv', but it is feasible to use the env/eff operator to override these values in context of a subprogram.
+Similarly, use of env/eff operators can control a subprogram's exposure to command line arguments.

 ### Standard IO

 Standard input and output can be modeled as initially open file references, following convention.
-However, instead of integers, we could reserve symbols `stdin`, `stdout`, and `stderr` as meaningful file references.
+However, instead of integers, I propose to reserve symbols `stdin`, `stdout`, and `stderr` as file references.

 ### Filesystem